UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 # Set context to be your active subscription
 Get-AzureRmSubscription -SubscriptionId $SubId.SubscriptionId -TenantId $SubId.TenantId | Set-AzureRmContext

-# Create an Azure AD application, this is an object that you need in order to set SPN record against.
+# Create an Azure AD application, this is the object that you need in order to set SPN record against.
 # Record ApplicationId from output.
 $App = New-AzureRmADApplication -DisplayName $AppName -HomePage $AppURL -IdentifierUris $AppURL -Password $AppPassword
 $AppGet = Get-AzureRmADApplication -ApplicationId $App.ApplicationId.Guid
 $AppGet

-# Create a Service Principal Name (SPN) for an application you created earlier.
+# Create a Service Principal Name (SPN) for the application you created earlier.
 $SPN = New-AzureRmADServicePrincipal -ApplicationId $AppGet.ApplicationId.Guid

 # Find Object Id of your Service Principal Name in Azure Stack